cognitedata/oryx/README.md

 - `Url` - The URL used for fetching.

-**Note:** Oryx will not call `.ToString ()` but will hand it over to the `ILogger` for the actual string interpolation, given that the message will actually end up being logged.
+**Note:** Oryx will not call `.ToString ()` but will hand it over to the `ILogger` for the actual string interpolation, given that the message will end up being logged.

 NOTE: The logging handler (`log`) do not alter the types of the pipeline and may be composed anywhere.
 But to give meaningful output they should be composed after fetching (`fetch`).
-To log errors the log handler should be placed after error handling (`withError`), and to log decoded responses the log handler should be placed after the decoder (i.e `json`).
+To log errors, the log handler should be placed after error handling (`withError`), and to log decoded responses the log handler should be placed after the decoder (i.e `json`).

 ```fs